-Course Title Manufacturing Process Automation Course Code MMK 541 Course Type COMPULSO RY Level MASTER/PH D Year / Semester WINTER SEM MESTER Teacher's Name An academic position vacancy has been announced to meet the teaching needs of this field ECTS 8 Lectures / week 2 X 1,5 AN HOUR Laboratories / 1 week Course Purpose and Objectives The purpose of this course is to 1) extend and broaden a range of engineering skills, containing a careful blend of mechanical engineering, manufacturing, process engineering and automation, and 2) gain the advanced knowledge necessary to devise innovative solutions and systems in the broad field of manufacturing process automation.
-Learning Outcomes The students will develop a thorough understanding of the principles of modern manufacturing techniques, automation and production processes. for different production requirement ents and ana priate manufacturing systems alyse their performance.
-They technology, quality tools and manufacturing methodolog manufacturing operations. gy to design, re-desig n and continuously improve Prerequisites NO Required NO Course Content The course involves an in-depth study of the physical dynamics in the wider spectrum of manufacturing processes, assessing their potential for automation.
+Course Title Manufacturing Process Automation Course Code MMK 541 Course Type COMPULSO RY Level MASTER/PH D Year / Semester WINTER SEM MESTER Teacher's Name An academic position vacancy has been announced to meet the teaching needs of this field ECTS 8 Lectures / week 2 X 1,5 AN HOUR Laboratories / week 1 Course Purpose and Objectives The purpose of this course is to 1) extend and broaden a range of engineering skills, containing a careful blend of mechanical engineering, manufacturing, process engineering and automation, and 2) gain the advanced knowledge necessary to devise innovative solutions and systems in the broad field of manufacturing process automation.
+Learning Outcomes The students modern man The students will develop a thorough understanding of the principles of modern manufacturing techniques, automation and production processes.
+They will be for different will also be able to identify and production requirem able to understand review appro ents and ana appropriate priate manufacturi alyse their perform technology, quality ng systems ance.
+They y tools and manufacturing methodology to design, re-design and continuously improve manufacturing operations.
+Prerequisites NO Required NO Course Content The course involves an in-depth study of the physical dynamics in the wider spectrum of manufacturing processes, assessing their potential for automation.
 The course reviews the classical background in thermodynamics, fluids and mechanics together with dynamic systems and controls, in the context of analysis and design for automation of individual manufacturing processes.
 It also involves modelling and control issues examined in comparative studies of metal cutting, forming, bulk deformation, joining, welding, casting, and sintering in processing of ceramic, semiconductor and composite material processing.
 Emphasis is given on new technologies such as rapid prototyping, microelectronics fabrication and nano-manufacturing, as well as on advanced, nonlinear, adaptive and multivariable control algorithms.
 Simulation tools (Matlab/Simulink) are taught to allow students assess and optimize the performance of processing systems.
 Research directions are explored through taxonomy of manufacturing processes, suggesting redesign for automation.
 Students integrate and demonstrate control of a process experiment in the laboratory, such as part inspection station, automated bottle labelling robotic cell, thermal control of welding with infrared feedback, or automated assembly with machine vision.
-They also undertake the complete, real-world design of an automated plant such as a bakery.
-Teaching Methodology Lectures 3 hours per week week Class and laboratory lectures; powder point presentations There is continuous commu of the students in the class uctor and active participation the course to the students, which includes all info ctor hands in the Syllabus of ormation about the materials he evaluation and the office Bibliography Lecture notes; selected art icles Mikell P. Groover.
-Auto integrated Manufacturing.
-I Systems, and Computer- 780134605463 Assessment Midterm exam (35%), final (30%) exam (35%), homew ork, lab reports/presentation Language GREEK OR ENGLISH
+They also undertake the complete, Teaching Methodology Lectures 3 hours per week week c / Tutorials or laborate ory exercises 1 hour per Class and laboratory lectur es; powder point pres entations There is continuous commu of the students in the class unication with the instr uctor and active participation During the first week of the the course to the students, covered by the course, the hours. e semester the instruct which includes all info learning outcomes, t otor hands in the Syllabus of ormation about the materials the evaluation and the office Bibliography Lecture notes; selected art icles Mikell P. Groover.
+Automation, Production Systems, and Computer- integrated Manufacturing.
+ISBN: 0134605462, 9780134605463 Assessment Midterm exam (35%), final (30%) exam (35%), homew ork, lab reports/presentation Language GREEK OR ENGLISH